Frequently Asked Questions

 Can I take a tour of your facility before I decide to schedule a grooming or spa appointment for my pet?

 We encourage you to visit us and tour our facilities—from the front door to the back!
 In fact, we recommend you tour any facility prior to leaving your precious pet in someone else’s care.
-There is no need to make an appointment to take a tour with us—surprise inspections are the best way to determine the quality of care a business will provide—drop by any time and know that you will have the opportunity to visit, have a cup of coffee or tea, ask any questions, and look at any area.
+There is no need to make an appointment to take a tour with us—surprise inspections are the best way to determine the quality of care a business will provide—drop by any time and know that you will have the opportunity to visit, ask any questions, and look at any area.

 What happens if my pet becomes nervous or afraid during the grooming process?